 QNAP NAS units don’t ship out with a comprehensive backup system.
 The built-in one is quite basic as it comes with an on-demand backup option you need to click every time to back up your data.
 You must find relevant apps such as Boxafe, Duplicacy, and ElephantDrive.
 When searching for the right backup app on QNAP App Center, you should consider your additional backup needs.
 You might need to schedule a daily, weekly, or monthly auto backup, backup to the cloud, or do incremental backups on demand.

 Synology offers a more comprehensive solution.
-Its NAS units use the Hyper Backup tool.
+Its NAS units use the Hyper Backup application.
 It’s a completely free tool you can use to back up your data to a range of endpoints, including rsync servers and cloud storage.
 With this tool, you can automatically back up data, installed applications, and specific configurations.

 Part 6.
 QNAP vs. Synology: File Systems